-Ed Sheeran talks "really different" new single and playing with a band for the first time
+Ed Sheeran talks "really different" new single and playing with a band for first time

 The musician explained that he’s “done the loop pedal thing for 15 years” and wanted to try something different.
 “What I felt were the weakest bits of the tour were some of the songs that needed a band,” he said.

-As for new music, Sheeran revealed he’s been making “a lot of songs” and that his upcoming album will be “an amalgamation” of its predecessors.
-“The first single is really different – like really, really different.
+As for new music, Sheeran revealed he’s been making “a lot of songs” and that his upcoming album will be “an amalgamation” of its predecessors: “The first single is really different – like really, really different.

-“Every time I released a first single from an album, I’ve been nervous about it because I don’t know how it’s gonna go – and I like that feeling.
+“Every time I released a first single from an album I’ve been nervous about it because I don’t know how it’s gonna go – and I like that feeling.
 I like the idea of putting something out and being like, ‘I don’t know how people are gonna feel about this’.”

 He added: “I was meant to play the single today but the video’s got a lot of pre-production that needs to be done on it.”